masaiful/masaity/src/posts/resilient-code-examples.md

 I must admit, I had no idea how much I wanted this feature, until I tried it out.

-In no particular order, here are things I the possibilities I like:
+In no particular order, here are the possibilities I like:
 - No need to keep things in sync (an activity that distracts me, or I always forget)
-- Friendly to Reader mode, Pocket
+- Friendly to Reader mode, Pocket, which I use daily
 - Friendly to RSS feeds, [this site has an RSS feed](/feed/feed.xml) too, btw ;)
 - Arguably more accessible than an iframe-by-default; can let the user decide
-- No heavy scripts loaded
+- No heavy scripts on page load

 ## Fun with templates
 On th blog, I also have syntax highlighting, rendered once on the server, using [Prism](https://prismjs.com/).
 I use the [syntax highlight shortcode from Eleventy](https://github.com/11ty/11ty-plugin-syntaxhighlight) to add it to the page.

 I had to make one change to the highlighting short code, to add `data-lang` to the `pre` tag that it renders.
 This is for CodePen to pick it up.
 I could have wrapped it in another `pre` tag, and that also seemed to work.
-But it also seemed like undefined behaviour, so I went with the more "correct-feeling" route.
+That seemed like undefined behaviour, though, so I went with the more "correct-feeling" route.

 Paired with the modified shortcode, here is the initial setup that I had: